ansys/pyprimemesh/doc/source/getting_started/index.rst

 Getting started
 ===============

-PyPrimeMesh supports a Python client for the Ansys Prime server that provides core Ansys meshing technology.
+PyPrimeMesh is a Python client for Ansys Prime Server, which provides core Ansys meshing technology.

-To use PyPrimeMesh, you must have a local installation of Ansys.
-The version of Ansys that you have installed dictates the features available to you.
+To use PyPrimeMesh, you must have a local installation of Ansys 2023 R1 or later.
+The Ansys version that you have installed dictates the features available to you.

 For more information on getting a licensed copy of Ansys, visit the `Ansys website <https://www.ansys.com/>`_.

 .. note::
-   The PyPrimeMesh client release has one-to-one compatibility with the Ansys Prime server release.
+   The PyPrimeMesh client release has one-to-one compatibility with the Ansys Prime Server release.
-   That is, PyPrimeMesh client is only compatible with its corresponding Ansys Prime server.
+   That is, the PyPrimeMesh client is only compatible with its corresponding Ansys Prime Server.

 This table provides compatibility information:

 ===========================  ===========================
-PyPrimeMesh client release   Ansys Prime server release
+PyPrimeMesh client release   Ansys Prime Server release
 ===========================  ===========================
 0.2.0                        23.1.0 (2023 R1)
 0.3.0                        23.1.1 (2023 R1 SP1)